 Pin configuration allows selection of only the most commonly used features of the device.
 Access to all features of the iC-TW8 is available in serial configuration mode, described in a separate document.
-Design tools for both rotary and linear encoders using the iC-TW8 are available.
-These tools are in the form of Excel spreadsheets that allow entering application parameters in engineering units and then provide performance limits and graphs, configuration resistor values, and jumper settings for use with the iC-TW8 TW8\1D demonstration board.
+A design tool for rotary encoders using the iC-TW8 is available.
+This tool is in the form of an Excel spreadsheet that allows entering application parameters in engineering units and then provides performance limits and graphs, configuration resistor values, and jumper settings for use with the iC-TW8 TW8\1D demonstration board.
 This greatly simplifies and speeds up the design process of encoders using the iC-TW8.